Tips & Tricks

 Looking for some listening inspiration?
 Our MED-EL Podcasts are a great place to start!

 Looking for more ideas for listening practice at home?
-Take a look at our new Adult Rehabilitation Kits (ARKs).
+Take a look at our Adult Rehabilitation Kits (ARKs).
 Designed to offer structured and visually appealing listening practice, the ARKs incorporate auditory training, auditory and cognitive processing, and lifestyle activities for cochlear implant rehabilitation.

 Also see our previous blog posts which include tips and tricks for home practice, as well as free printable handouts.